likerRr/lizurchik.dev/README.md

 ### Empty cover

 If the article doesn't have a cover, the default `/public/empty-cover.png` image will be shown.
 Replace with your own image if needed.
 The suggested aspect ratio is 16:9.

+### SEO

+For proper SEO, each page should have the following properties:
+- "Social Image" (used for Open Graph and Twitter cards).
+Otherwise, the page's cover will be used or `defaultPageCover` from `site.config.ts`.
+- "Description" (used for meta description tag)